Wylie-Modro/Pre-OwnedCarsWebCrawler/README.md

-# Pre-OwnedCarsWebCrawler
+# Pre-OwnedCarsWebScraper
-Multi-threaded python web crawler that scrapes and sequences data from 3 large automotive websites.
+Multi-threaded python web scraper that scrapes and sequences data from 3 large automotive websites.

 Created in Jan 2017 using Python and the parser Beautiful Soup.